-Donald Johnson has been a professor in agricultural education, communication and technology at the University of Arkansas since 1999.
-He was associate professor at UARK from 1993 to 1999.
-Prior to joining the faculty at UARK, he was assistant professor and then associate professor at Mississippi State University from 1989 to 1993.
-He served as instructor at the University of Missouri from 1987 to 1989.
+Donald Johnson has been a professor in agricultural education, communication, and technology at the University of Arkansas since 1999.
+He was an associate professor at UARK from 1993 to 1999.
+Prior to joining the faculty at UARK, he was an assistant professor and then associate professor at Mississippi State University from 1989 to 1993.
+He served as an instructor at the University of Missouri from 1987 to 1989.

 He has provided assistance to agricultural science teachers and students, 4-H agents, and volunteers in technology-related efforts.
 He has provided educational programs and technical assistance related to engine performance and emissions with biofuels.